blackerby/school-on-rails/README.md

 ### Environment

 Who's Free? runs on Ruby 3.0.4 and Rails 7.
+To run the database refresh script, you need Python >= 3.9 and pandas.

 [rbenv](https://github.com/rbenv/rbenv) is the recommended environment manager for this project.
 See that project's readme for installation instructions.